 For instance, Icelandair has been making a massive push for travel to Reykjavik, Iceland and they’ve been promoting budget-friendly prices from North America that also allow you to hop into Europe after you’re done your tour there.
 With some flexibility and creative trip planning, you can build your itinerary around this and save a ton of money.

 Renting a car while in Europe?
-Make sure you take advantage of coupon codes to help you save additional money.
+Make sure you take advantage of car rental coupon codes to help you save additional money.

 Timing is Everything